chauvuha/web_ebanking/README.md

 ## Available Scripts

-## `install primeflex, primeicons, primereact to run the Login page.`
+## `install react-router-dom, then primeflex, primeicons, and primereact to run the Login page.`

 In the project directory, you can run: